cityofaustin/open-data-manual/inventory.md

 * Donut gummi bears dessert bonbon muffin powder cake bear claw marshmallow.

-## Background on City of Austin Dataset Inventory
+## Background on City Data Inventory Process

 On April 8, 2015, the City Manager issued a memorandum directing all departments to participate in the City of Austin Open Data Initiative 2.0.
 Included in that memorandum was a requirement that each department create an inventory of known data that it managed and maintained that would indicate: